Wifi and Network Access

 RMC has 18 computing laboratories with ~350 computers available for students in all disciplines.
 However, most students find it desirable to have a computer in their residence hall room or Fraternity or Sorority House.
 There is a network connection for each pillow – each student can directly connect to the campus data network and the world via wireless or ethernet port.
 If a student wishes to have their own computer on campus, we have several recommendations.

-The computer recommendations below should adequately meet a student’s on-campus computing needs for four years (although with the ever-changing innovations in technology, there are no guarantees).
+The computer recommendations below should adequately meet a student’s general on-campus computing needs for four years (although with the ever-changing innovations in technology, there are no guarantees).

 Chromebooks are not sufficient as they are not a supported platform for specialty software required for some classes.